tomquinonero/JSTheWeirdParts/README.md

 Same with arrays.

 ### The function constructor
-We can build a object with a function contructor using `new` operator:
+We can build a object with a function constructor using `new` operator:
 ``` javascript
 function Post(){
   this.title = "How to construct js objects"